 Every decade, the British Film Institute’s publication polls critics to select the greatest films of all time.
 From 1962 to 2002, the Orson Welles film "Citizen Kane" has topped that list -- not to mention several others, and is widely regarded as the crowning cinematic achievement.

 This year, "Vertigo" flip-flopped positions with "Citizen Kane" on the list, forsaking any fear of heights suggested by the title to become the top of the heap of ranked films.

 Nearly 80 people of all ages packed Little Cinema at the Berkshire Museum at a special weekend showing to see "Vertigo" on a large cinema screen -- a rare opportunity in the year 2012.

 "It was fascinating to revisit it," said Lesley Ann Beck, communications director for Berk shire Museum.
 "There was a different dynamic watching it with a large group of people in the theater.
 That’s the way Hitchcock intended it to be seen."

 The Little Cinema audience’s consensus was that "Vertigo" was "good," "very good," or "great" -- but not the greatest movie of all time.

 "I think [Sight & Sound magazine] should have kept ‘Citizen Kane’ on top.
-I was surprised they shifted it," said Douglas Roy, a local movie buff who was front and center of the theater to

 " ‘Citizen Kane’ showed all elements of filmmaking, but this is a good movie.
 ‘North by Northwest’ is still the best Hitchcock movie, though," Roy said.